awa-vr/vrc-docs/content/docs/blender/painting-textures/stencil.md

 title: Stencil
 ---

-## Introduction

 Stencils allow you to paint an image onto a texture on an object.
 ![](/images/docs/blender/texture-painting/stencil/preview.gif)

 ## Setup

+{{% steps %}}

+### Object's material and UV map

-1. Make sure you have an image in the object's material you want to put a stencil on.
-2. Make sure the object you want to paint on has a good unwarped UV map.
+Make sure you have an image in the object's material you want to put a stencil on.
+Next make sure the object you want to paint on has a good unwarped UV map.

+### Creating a new brush
-3. Go to the `Texture Paint` tab.
-4. Add a new brush.
+Go to the `Texture Paint` tab, and add a new brush.
    ![](/images/docs/blender/texture-painting/stencil/step1.png)

+### Setting up the brush
-5. Select the newly added brush.
-(Maybe also give this brush a useful name)
-6. Change the texture mapping from `View Plane` to `Stencil`.
+Select the newly added brush (Maybe also give this brush a useful name), and change the texture mapping from `View Plane` to `Stencil`.
    ![](/images/docs/blender/texture-painting/stencil/step2.png)

+### Add a texture
-7. Add a new texture to the brush.
+Add a new texture to the brush.
    ![](/images/docs/blender/texture-painting/stencil/step3.png)
-8. Open the texture tab and open your desired texture.
+Now open the texture tab and open your desired texture.
    ![](/images/docs/blender/texture-painting/stencil/step4.png)
+   {{% /steps %}}

 ## Movement